 Leading for Equity with the National Equity Project

-The National Equity Project’s Leading For Equity™ will be offered at the Arizona K12 Center this fall.
-The Institute is designed for teams and individuals working on equity or “achievement gap” initiatives to develop their capacity to foster positive change on behalf of historically under-served students and families.
+The National Equity Project’s Leading for Equity™ event will be offered at the Arizona K12 Center this fall.
+Leading for Equity is designed for teams and individuals working on equity or “achievement gap” initiatives to develop their capacity to foster positive change on behalf of historically under-served students and families.

 Leading for Equity is an experiential institute providing ample opportunities for sharing, reflection, and planning to inform your current work.
 Participants will deepen their commitment, relationships, and efficacy while developing strategies toward equity goals.
 Expert guidance and care will be provided by thoughtful facilitators as participants work to address personal and technical challenges they face in their educational equity efforts.

 This course will be delivered over two days through interactive learning sessions conducted virtually.
 Participants will attend live sessions with facilitators and fellow participants to learn and practice new skills.
 Participants will be mailed a hard copy of the resource guide.
 National Equity Project facilitators are intensely focused on humanizing virtual spaces during learning by focusing on interactivity and connection.
 The sessions designed for full participant engagement through video and audio.
 Facilitators will build in frequent screen and body breaks, attend to learning, practice, and healing in community with all participants.

 Anyone interested in deepening their knowledge, commitment and agency to lead efforts to disrupt and transform racism and inequity at the individual, institutional, and systemic and societal levels.
 Participants could include teachers, support staff, administrators, community members, and community organization representatives.

 - The effects of racism and other bias on education policies and practices